zwenergy/gbaHD/README.md

 go line-by-line, the quartz crystal of the GBA is removed.
 Instead, the FPGA generates the clock signal for the GBA.

+## Note
+The latest bitstream (v1.4A) only works in conjunction with a Mancloud shield.
+I will update the Arduino FW in the upcoming days, so the latest bitstream can be used with all gbaHD.

 ## Wiring
 You need some basic soldering skills to wire all signals of the GBA to the FPGA board and the controller to the Arduino.
 All responsibility is on